Alex-450/ReactOnRails/README.md

 ### Running all tests:

 1. Open the root folder
-2. Run `bin/rails test` OR `bin/rails test:system test` to run all tests including system tests.
+2. Run `bin/rails test` to run all controller tests OR `bin/rails test:system test` to run all tests including system tests.